Grant and Award Opportunities

 consideration must be about the need for healthy, sustainable school food and must have

 Best-selling author and food activist Michael Pollan will judge the finalists and select the

 winners!
 First prize: $500.
 Second prize: $250.
 Third prize (x3) $100.

 Plus, $200 for your journalism class and the opportunity to have your work publicized on our

 websites and through our extensive networks.
 Contest partners: Earth Day Network, Edible

-Schoolyard Project, Berkeley Graduate School of Journalist.
-Contest ends February 28, 2013.
+Schoolyard Project, Berkeley Graduate School of Journalism.
+2014 contest dates to be

 This annual $10,000 award will be given to one female and one male public high school senior.
 The winners will have demonstrated evidence of their academic and extracurricular commitment to environmental stewardship within the urban context through their development and execution of sustainability-themed projects (for example, recycling, energy monitoring, parks stewardship, greening).
 These projects will also have promoted the spirit of civic engagement in fellow students and the community at large.
 The award is intended to be put to use by the student for their first year of college.

-Applications may be submitted through milliontreesnyc.org from today through January 4, 2013.
+Applications for 2015 may be submitted through milliontreesnyc.org from fall of 2014 onward.
 Eligible applications will be reviewed by a panel representing the Rockefeller Foundation, the Midler Family Trust, NYRP, and NYC Parks.
-Awardees will be notified in February 2013.
+Awardees will be notified in Winter, 2015.
 The award will be administered by the Municipal Art Society and given at their annual meeting in late February 2013.
 Click to LEARN MORE

 General Grant and Award Information